tdowrick/ScouseTom/Methods_System_Characterisation_need_a__.md

 #Methods
 ##System Characterisation

-[need a statement of purpose and exptl design please before methods] Resistor phantom measurements were carried out in order to assess the noise and drift characteristics of the system.
+[need a statement of purpose and exptl design please before methods.
+Youve a motivation section explaining the design but somewhere need a section introducing testing how]
+Resistor phantom measurements were carried out in order to assess the noise and drift characteristics of the system.
 The 32 channel Cardiff phantom \cite{griffiths1995cole} was used, configured to a purely resistive load.
 Data was collected using the BioSemi EEG system, in a configuration similar to that used during recordings on the human scalp: with current injected at 2 kHz and 100 $\mu$ A, for 100 ms per measurement, over the course of four hours.
 The noise, defined as the standard deviation, was considered across three time intervals: 100 repeats (approximately five minutes) representing a typical short term measurement, and one and four hours.
 These longer recordings replicate the use of the system both in triggered mode, as well as long term monitoring applications \cite{fu2014use} \cite{adler2012whither}.

 ## Frequency response